talon-one/TalonOne.cs/docs/IntegrationApi.md

 # **GetReservedCustomers**
 > InlineResponse200 GetReservedCustomers (string couponValue)

-List users that have this coupon reserved
+List customers that have this coupon reserved

-Return all users that have this coupon marked as reserved.
+Return all customers that have this coupon marked as reserved.
+Coupons are reserved in the following ways: - To create a soft reservation (any customer can use the coupon), use the [Create coupon reservation](#operation/createCouponReservation) endpoint. - To create a hard reservation (only the given customer can use the coupon), create a coupon in the Campaign Manager for a given `recipientIntegrationId` or use the [Create coupons](/management-api/#operation/createCoupons) or [Create coupons for multiple recipients](/management-api/#operation/createCouponsForMultipleRecipients) endpoints.

 ### Example
 ```csharp